-PROCRASTINATION AND MOTIVATION
+PROCRASTINATION & MOTIVATION

-Course is designed to help students become more successful.
+Designed to help you become a better student.
 The ability to understand and control both procrastination and motivation will give students the opportunity to take more control of their lives.
-Explores the reasons why students procrastinate and how they can decrease their procrastination.
-Specific tools will be developed and the importance of motivation in reaching goals will be discussed.
+Explores the reasons why we procrastinate and how we can decrease our procrastination.
+Specific tools will be developed and the importance of motivation in reaching our goals will be discussed.